jongalloway/GSoC/docs.md

 * ASP.NET Core
 * ASP.NET

-The main goal of this project is to create new interactive lessons for users to learn how to program in C# using our new .NET REPL.
+The main goal of this project is to create new interactive lessons for users to learn how to program in C# using our new .NET REPL (Read Evaluate Print Loop).
 These lessons will take the students through a series of steps and build code for a specific C# topic.
 First, the lessons are all web-based and then they move on to show the students how to build that code on their own machines.
 To see existing lessons, visit aka.ms/csharp-quickstarts.

 You could also pick and choose from our backlog, tasks that would appeal most to your skills and interests.
 It can be more heavily focused on content, code or both.